Arthur Rieman, J.D., M.B.A., Managing Attorney

-Growing up in Los Angeles’ San Fernando Valley, Arthur Rieman developed a passion for social justice and, early on, made a commitment to helping others that has shaped both his personal and professional life.
+Growing up in Los Angeles’ San Fernando Valley, Arthur Rieman developed a passion for social justice.
+Since childhood, his commitment to helping others has shaped both his personal and professional life.

-As a high school student, he began working with non-profit groups, and later, while pursuing his MBA from UCLA’s Anderson School, studied non-profit and arts management to better understand how non-profits operate.
+As a high school student, Arthur began volunteering with non-profit groups.
+Later, while pursuing his M.B.A. from UCLA’s Anderson School, he studied non-profit and arts management to better understand how non-profits operate.

-Arthur went on to study law at the University of California, Los Angeles, and while there, continued assisting non-profits through pro bono work.
-In 1988, he received his law degree, and today is a member of the State Bar of California.
+In law school at UCLA, Arthur continued assisting non-profits through pro bono work.
+He earned his J.D. in 1988 and became a member of the State Bar of California.

-During his wide-ranging career, Arthur has served as a law clerk and transactional attorney with major national and multinational law firms including Loeb & Loeb and Graham & James, as a plaintiff’s employment and civil rights attorney; and as general counsel for a direct marketing company.
+During his wide-ranging career, Arthur has served as a law clerk and transactional attorney with major national and multinational law firms including Loeb & Loeb and Graham & James, as a plaintiff’s civil rights attorney and as general counsel for a national direct marketing company.
 He also spent six years launching start-up telecommunications companies.

 With a rare combination of both legal and business expertise, Arthur understands non-profit organizations from an insider’s perspective, having served on numerous non-profit boards and as a board president.
 His passion for the work that non-profits do, coupled with his understanding of their unique challenges, makes him uniquely qualified to serve his clients.
-Both his legal colleagues and the Los Angeles business community know this about him too.
-In fact, in 2007, they named him one of the top 25 lawyers in the San Fernando Valley and has been recognized as a Super Lawyer for several years.
+Both his legal colleagues and the Los Angeles business community know this about him as well; in 2007, Arthur was named one of the top 25 lawyers in the San Fernando Valley and has been recognized as a Super Lawyer for several years.
 He has been interviewed by news media including The Wall Street Journal, Los Angeles Times, The Guardian, Tax Notes Today, Bloomberg, San Francisco Chronicle, San Fernando Valley Business Journal, Orlando Sentinel, Beverly Hills Weekly, Daily Journal and Associated Press (AP).

-As a co-founder of The Cultural+Planning Group, a consulting firm that works with arts and cultural organizations, philanthropic foundations and government agencies to strengthen arts and cultural communities and economies, Arthur works closely with a variety of non-profit executives and board members on strategic issues.
+Additionally, Arthur works closely with a variety of non-profit executives and board members on strategic issues as a co-founder of, a consulting firm that works with arts and cultural organizations, philanthropic foundations and government agencies to strengthen arts and cultural communities and economies.

-He frequently speaks and writes on legal topics related to the operation of non-profit organizations.
-(Click here for a Q&A with Arthur)
+Arthur frequently speaks and writes on legal topics related to the operation of non-profit organizations. (.)